Planet Rock (radio station): History

 From 1 March 2016, Planet Rock moved from the Digital One DAB multiplex to the Sound Digital DAB multiplex.
 Devon, Cornwall, parts of Scotland and Wales and some other areas could not receive Planet Rock on the new multiplex.
 In late 2017/early 2018, new transmitters started at Pontop Pike and Ely, which widened the listening area of stations broadcasting via the Sound Digital ensemble.
+On 16 October 2023, Planet Rock converted to the DAB+ format, along with several other Bauer stations on SDL; this allowed Planet Rock to broadcast in stereo on digital radio again after a decade in mono, and freed up capacity which allowed sibling stations including Absolute Classic Rock and Kerrang!
+Radio to join the national lineup.
+A mono broadcast of Planet Rock was added to local DAB in certain areas at the same time, for the benefit of users of older receivers not compatible with DAB+.

-It promotes and runs its own events notably 'Rockstock', an indoor rock festival.
+It promotes and runs its own events, notably 'Rockstock', an indoor rock festival.
 In 2017, Planet Rock launched its own magazine, also called Planet Rock, as a replacement for Kerrang! in Bauer's portfolio of music magazines.
-The magazine was edited by Paul Brannigan and was published once every two months until 2020, when it was decided that a number of titles (such as Q magazine) would be sold on to other publishers, with Planet Rock magazine closing so the brand could be kept by Bauer for the radio station.
+The magazine was edited by Paul Brannigan and was published once every two months until 2020, when it was decided that a number of titles (such as Q) would be sold on to other publishers, with Planet Rock magazine closing so the brand could be kept by Bauer for the radio station.

+On 13 December 2023, Planet Rock was removed from Freesat, Sky and Virgin Media TV platform, along with every other radio station owned by Bauer Media on either of the three platforms, including Absolute Radio, Absolute Radio 80s, Absolute Radio 90s, Absolute Radio Classic Rock, Hits Radio, Greatest Hits Radio, Kiss, Magic and Jazz FM.

 Notable presenters

-Since 2006 Planet Rock has featured a number of rock star presenters, who have either fronted limited run series or hosted long running weekly or monthly shows.
+Since 2006 Planet Rock has featured a number of rock star presenters, who have either fronted limited-run series or hosted long running weekly or monthly shows.

 The syndicated Alice Cooper radio show was edited in the UK for a breakfast audience as the Breakfast With Alice Cooper show, which ran in the 6 – 9 am slot until 17 January 2011 when his show became Nights With Alice Cooper.
+With the cessation of the syndicated Alice Cooper programme in September 2023, Planet Rock replaced it with UK-produced shows hosted by Ian Danter and Jen Thomas.